GandalfsCousin/PatternAnalysis-2025/recognition/convnext_47433117/README.md

 ## Training

-The final model was trained on the test data as follows in `train.py` , it was trained on a 4070.
+The final model was trained on the test data as follows in `train.py` , it was trained on a 2070 super.
 The final hyperparameters for the training loops were found through experementation, it was found that the model either did not capute the features, hardly reaching 65\% valedation accuracy after 100 test epochs, or rapidly overfit the model.
 A sweet spot was found, by using increased test data augmentations and other regulirasation methods to counteract overfitting.
 Using this, models tended to reach conversion after just 30 epochs, though could be subject to overfitting after this.

 ### Hyperparamters